daattali/beautiful-jekyll/README.md

   - jekyll-paginate
 ```

+Make sure there is no `index.md` file (if there is one, then delete it).

 ### Creating a navigation bar

 Add these lines to your `_config.yml` file to get a demo navigation bar: